RIGHT TO CHOOSE UPDATE FROM PSYCHIATRY-UK

 NHS-Right-To-Choose

-Your Right to Choose Psychiatry-UK for adult ASD NHS assessments
+Your Right to Choose Psych-UK Ltd for adult ASD NHS assessments

 If you are registered with a GP surgery in England and you are referred by a GP to a consultant or specialist in mental health, you have the legal right to choose the organisation (qualified provider) to whom you are referred, as long as that organisation is providing that service in another part of England.